fabio-d/xc16plusplus/README.md

 software libraries, linker scripts and even some pieces of the compiler infrastructure are proprietary.

-## Installation on top of an existing XC16 installation
+## Installation on top of an existing XC16 installation from binary packages

+Coming soon!

+## How to build the C++ compiler using `src_build.sh`

+`src_build.sh` is the script that comes with the official XC16 source release.
+It has been slightly patched to make it possible to build the C++ compiler natively on each supported platform.
+I also wrote an alternative script, that is described in the next section, which is probably easier to use, especially under 64-bit Linux.

 ### Linux